 Finding an Orthopedic Surgeon in Orlando, The Villages, Ocala, Altamonte Springs, Kissimmee, & Throughout Florida

 At Laser Spine Institute in Tampa, Florida, and our other locations nationwide, you’ll find the most respected and intensively trained surgeons in the field of orthopedic spine surgery.
 Whether you’re in Kissimmee, Orlando, or anywhere else in the Sunshine State, an orthopedic surgeon should be someone you trust, both in terms of medical expertise and personal care.
-The good news is that, in addition to specializing in state-of-the-art endoscopic neck and back procedures, Laser Spine Institute is famous for our personalized patient care and our ethical, courteous staff.
+The good news is that, in addition to specializing in state-of-the-art minimally invasive neck and back procedures, Laser Spine Institute is famous for our personalized patient care and our ethical, courteous staff.

 You don’t need an orthopedic surgeon to tell you that the discomfort of spine pain can have debilitating effects on your daily life.
 Because the spine is such a fragile, complex mechanism, small injuries or areas of deterioration can give rise to extremely painful symptoms, many of which are a result of degenerative disc disease, a condition that progresses as we age.
 Basically, each spinal vertebra is separated by a cartilaginous piece of padding.
 With time, these pads, called intervertebral discs, wear out and can extrude their inner material into the spinal canal (herniated disc), or they can stay intact but press beyond their normal perimeters (bulging disc).